 |Rates & reimbursements||Child care rates|

-The maximum amounts we can pay providers who help DHS clients with child care.
+The maximum amounts we can pay providers who help ODHS clients with child care.

 |Child Care Resource & Referral Agencies||Child Care Resource and Referral Agencies|

 A link to listing of local CCR&Rs by county.
 CCR&Rs help providers by giving technical assistance and provider training.